NES Open Tournament Golf

 NES Open Tournament Golf, known in Japan as is a 1991 sports video game developed by HAL Laboratory and Nintendo R&D2 and published by Nintendo for the Nintendo Entertainment System.
-It is the fourth golf game to feature Mario as a player character, and is observed as the first installment of the Mario Golf series.
+It is the fourth golf game to feature Mario as a player character, and the first installment of the Mario Golf series.
 Players control either Mario or Luigi as they play rounds of golf on international courses.

 The game incorporates various elements of its gameplay from its predecessors Family Computer Golf: Japan Course and Family Computer Golf: U.S. Course, which were exclusively released in Japan for the Famicom Disk System in 1987.
 Players take their shots from a third-person perspective, while putting is done from a top-down viewpoint.

 NES Open Tournament Golf received overall positive reception.

 Gameplay

 Mario takes a shot from a third-person camera view.
 The bottom of the screen lists the club being used, the power meter, how far the ball is from the hole and its current lie.

 NES Open Tournament Golf is a sports video game simulating golf which incorporates certain characters from the Mario series.
 The player's primary objective is to hit the ball into each hole with the fewest strokes by the end of gameplay.
 Using a birds-eye view prior to the swing, the player can change clubs and the general direction and range that the ball will travel.
 During the swing, the view shifts to a third-person perspective and the player can determine the power the shot will have by timing a button press for a marker to stop at the desired point of the power meter then another button press to determine what kind of shot the ball will be.
 Various gameplay aspects can effect how the ball will travel such as wind and ball spin.

 The player controls Mario, with Princess Toadstool (Peach) acting as the caddie giving the player tips and information.
 In modes with options for multiplayer, the second player controls Luigi, with Princess Daisy acting as the caddie.